Tuiskoms

-Tuiskoms is a 2024 South African drama television series created and written by Louis Pretorius and Albert Snyman for Netflix.
-The show was produced by Infinity Films and premiered on September 20, 2024, with seven episodes.
+Tuiskoms is a 2025 South African drama television series created by Louis Pretorius and Albert Snyman and written by Louis Pretorius for Netflix.
+The show was produced by Infinity Films and premiered on February 28, 2025, with seven episodes.
 The series stars Amalia Uys and Armand Aucamp.
 It charts their initial rocky working relationship at a flower shop in Wilderness.
 Actress Michelle Botes passed away during the post-production of the first season.

 Premise

 Devastated by the death of her husband André, Fleur flees their ailing restaurant in Gauteng to start a new life in Wilderness in the Western Cape, where her parents live.
 Amid her arrival, the decades-long marriage between her parents falls apart.
 She begins managing the local flower shop, owned by Werner, an attractive womanizer that she continually spars with.
 Fleur and Werner eventually get closer and develop feelings for each other.